 Krause has handled debtor and creditor committee representations, as well as representations of examiners appointed in bankruptcy cases, and secured and unsecured creditors.

 His recent matters include representation of the official committee of unsecured creditors in In Re Azabu, representation of Ranch Capital and the investment vehicle it formed to fund the reorganization plan for Hawaiian Airlines, and representation of Falcon Industries in its Chapter 11 reorganization, the firm said.

 Gibson, Dunn has more than 1,000 lawyers and 17 offices in the U.S., Europe, the Middle East, Asia and South America.

-MBIA Inc.’s (MBI) 2009 restructuring was approved by New York regulators because it protected all policyholders, including the banks challenging the decision, Marc Kasowitz, an attorney for the bond insurer, told a trial judge.
+MBIA Inc.’s (MBI:US) 2009 restructuring was approved by New York regulators because it protected all policyholders, including the banks challenging the decision, Marc Kasowitz, an attorney for the bond insurer, told a trial judge.

 Banks suing MBIA can’t prove their argument that the approval of the restructuring was “arbitrary and capricious,” Kasowitz, with Kasowitz Benson Torres & Friedman LLP representing Armonk, New York-based MBIA, told a state judge yesterday in Manhattan.